 In early 2017, North Dakota Governor Doug Burnum signed the revised North Dakota Compassionate Care Act into law.
 The act, which was originally voter-initiated, directs the North Dakota Department of Health (NDDoH) to establish a medical marijuana program.
 In order to fulfill its obligations, the NDDoH created a new Division of Medical Marijuana to oversee the program and begin drafting rules to be filed with the state’s Legislative Council.

-Now, as the year closes, the Division hopes to collect public comments on its proposed set of administrative rules.
-Though it seems as if everything is rolling along smoothly, NDDoH officials have stressed that they are still about a year away from having a fully operational program for patients.
-It is just a waiting game from here on out, as ND carefully charts its course to avoid the problems that have befallen many other states’ programs.
+The Division collected public comments on its proposed set of administrative rules at the end of 2017.
+Though it seemed as if everything was rolling along smoothly in December 2017, NDDoH officials stressed that they were still about a year away from having a fully operational program for patients.
+As 2017 came to a close, it was just a waiting game from here on out as North Dakota carefully charted its course to avoid the problems that have befallen many other states’ programs.